Tooth-Colored Fillings – Rock Hill, SC

 We’ll fill the decayed tooth with the resin and use a special ultraviolet light to harden it and completely seal off the fragile inner portion of your tooth.
-Dr. Coombs or Dr. Ross will check to make sure your bite is even and make any final adjustments before polishing your teeth.
+Dr. Coombs, Dr. Ross, or Dr. Sourlis will check to make sure your bite is even and make any final adjustments before polishing your teeth.

 If your filling falls out or you begin to experience tooth sensitivity or a severe toothache, be sure to contact our dental office immediately.
 We offer emergency dental care that prioritizes fast and efficient treatment to relieve your pain.